 Despite these innovations, many patients die waiting for transplants.
 Liver-assist devices (extracorporeal perfusion of cultured hepatocyte suspensions or immortalized hepatoma cell lines) are used in some centers to keep patients alive until a liver is available or acute dysfunction resolves.

-For distribution of available organs, patients on the national waitlist are given a prognostic score derived from creatinine, bilirubin, and INR measurements (using the Model for End-Stage Liver Disease [MELD] for adults) or from age and serum albumin, bilirubin, INR, and growth failure measurements (using the model for Pediatric End-Stage Liver Disease [PELD] for children).
+For distribution of available organs, patients on the US national waitlist are given a prognostic score derived from creatinine, bilirubin, and international normalized ratio (INR) measurements (using the Model for End-Stage Liver Disease [MELD] for adults) or from age and serum albumin, bilirubin, INR, and growth failure measurements (using the model for Pediatric End-Stage Liver Disease [PELD] for children).
 MELD and PELD are formulas that are used to calculate the probability of a patient dying of liver disease while waiting for a liver transplantation.
+The MELDNa score is similar, but includes the sodium level in the calculation.
 Patients more likely to die are given higher priority for organs from matched donors.
 For patients with hepatocellular carcinoma, a score is assigned to reflect mortality risk based on tumor size and wait time.

-Deceased-donor livers are removed after exploratory laparotomy confirms absence of intra-abdominal disease that would preclude transplantation.
+Deceased-donor livers are removed after exploratory laparotomy confirms absence of advanced or metastatic hepatocellular carcinoma, which would preclude transplantation.
 Living donors undergo lobar or segmental resection.

-Explanted livers are perfused and stored in a cold preservation solution for up to 18 h before transplantation; incidence of graft nonfunction and ischemic-type biliary injury increases with prolonged storage.
+Explanted livers are perfused and stored in a cold preservation solution for up to 18 hours before transplantation; incidence of graft nonfunction and ischemic-type biliary injury increases with prolonged storage.

-Recipient hepatectomy is the most demanding part of the procedure because it is often done in patients with portal hypertension and coagulation defects.
+Recipient hepatectomy is the most demanding part of the procedure because it is often done in patients with portal hypertension Portal Hypertension Portal hypertension is elevated pressure in the portal vein.
+It is caused most often by cirrhosis (in North America), schistosomiasis (in endemic areas), or hepatic vascular abnormalities.
+Consequences... read more and coagulation defects Overview of Coagulation Disorders Abnormal bleeding can result from disorders of the coagulation system, of platelets, or of blood vessels.
+Disorders of coagulation can be acquired or hereditary.
+The major causes of acquired... read more .
 Intraoperative blood loss can total > 100 units in rare cases, but use of a cell saver machine and autotransfusion devices reduces allogeneic transfusion requirements to an average of 5 to 10 units.
 After hepatectomy, the suprahepatic vena cava of the donor graft is anastomosed to the recipient’s vena cava in an end-to-side fashion (piggy-back technique).
 Donor and recipient portal veins, hepatic arteries, and bile ducts are then anastomosed.
 With this technique, a bypass pump is not needed to carry portal venous blood to the systemic venous circuit.
 Heterotopic placement of the liver (not in its normal location) provides an auxiliary liver and obviates several technical difficulties, but outcomes have been discouraging, and this technique is still experimental.

-Immunosuppressive regimens vary (see Table: Immunosuppressants Used to Treat Transplant Rejection).
-Commonly, anti-IL-2 receptor monoclonal antibodies are given on the day of transplantation, with a calcineurin inhibitor (cyclosporine or tacrolimus), mycophenolate mofetil, and corticosteroids.
-Except in patients with autoimmune hepatitis, corticosteroids can be tapered within weeks and often stopped after 3 to 4 mo.
+Immunosuppressive regimens vary (see Posttransplant Immunosuppression Posttransplantation Immunosuppression Transplants may be The patient’s own tissue (autografts; eg, bone, bone marrow, and skin grafts) Genetically identical (syngeneic [between monozygotic twins]) donor tissue (isografts) Genetically... read more .
+Commonly, anti-IL-2 receptor monoclonal antibodies are given on the day of transplantation, with a calcineurin inhibitor (cyclosporine or tacrolimus), mycophenolate, and corticosteroids.
+Except in patients with autoimmune hepatitis, corticosteroids can be tapered within weeks and often stopped after 3 to 4 months.
 Compared with other solid organ transplantation, liver transplantation requires the lowest doses of immunosuppressants.

 Worse nutritional status (eg, in alcoholism) appears protective.

-Symptoms and signs of rejection depend on the type of rejection (see Table: Manifestations of Liver Transplant Rejection by Category).
+Symptoms and signs of rejection depend on the type of rejection (see table Manifestations of Liver Transplant Rejection by Category Manifestations of Liver Transplant Rejection by Category ).
 Symptoms of acute rejection occur in about 50% of patients; symptoms of chronic rejection occur in < 2%.

 Manifestations of Liver Transplant Rejection by Category